longndt/react-course/README.md

 ```
 lessonX-topic/
-├── 📖 reference/          # Quick reference codes
+├──  reference/          # Quick reference codes
-├── 💻 example/           # Working code examples
+├──  example/            # Working code examples
-├── 📚 theory/             # Comprehensive documentation
+├──  theory/             # Comprehensive documentation
-├── 🔬 lab/                # Hands-on exercises
+├──  lab/                # Hands-on exercises
-└── ✅ quiz/               # Knowledge assessment
+└──  quiz/               # Knowledge assessment
 ```

-**📌 How to run quizzes**: Use **Live Server** extension in VS Code
+**How to run quizzes**: Use **Live Server** extension in VS Code
 - Right-click quiz file → "Open with Live Server"
 - Or click "Go Live" button in bottom status bar
 - Quiz opens in browser with interactive features

 ---

-## 🎯 How to Study This Course Effectively ?
+## 📚 How to Study This Course Effectively

 ### **Step 1: Start with Reference Guide**